lukakalinovcic/geodeb/README.md

 Draws a rectangle parallel to coordinate axis, specified with two opposing corners: (x1, y1) and (x2, y2).
 [Example](https://lukakalinovcic.github.io/geodeb/examples/rect.html)

+    GD_ARC(x, y, r, start_angle, end_angle, attr);
+    GD_PIE(x, y, r, start_angle, end_angle, attr);

+Draws an arc of a circle of radius r with a center at (x, y).
+An arc is drawn from start_angle to end_angle (given in radians) in a counter-clockwise direction.
+GD_PIE variant also draws the two segments from the center to the two endpoints on the circle.

 Flow functions
 --------------